-October is an important month for raising awareness of the affects of mental health.
-In light of this, Mlily are committed to educating everybody on the importance of stress free sleep for better mental health.
+Mlily are committed to educating everybody on the importance of stress-free sleep for better mental health.

-Many of us take sleep for granted, but it is an essential for our mood, wellbeing and daily function.
-Mlily’s mission is to bring you a range of high quality mattresses, designed with you in mind to provide you with a better night’s sleep.
-We use unique and advanced technology to provide you with maximum support and high-end comfort, ensuring you wake up feeling refreshed and ready for the day ahead.
+Many of us take sleep for granted, but it is essential for our mood, well-being and daily function.
+Mlily’s mission is to deliver a range of high-quality mattresses, designed with you in mind to provide you with a better night’s sleep.
+We use unique and advanced technology to give you maximum support and high-end comfort, ensuring you wake up feeling refreshed and ready for the day ahead.

 Avoid blue light exposure before bedtime

 Your phone, tablet, and TV emit light that keeps your brain stimulated, so try to limit them an hour before bedtime.
 Checking email or doing work right before bed can also trigger anxious thoughts and make it difficult wind-down.